wifiknight45/zBc/README.md

 - Telecommunications Tailoring: Specifically configured to calculate the billing milestones for T-Mobile Post-Paid (Bill Current) customers.
 - Comprehensive README: Detailed documentation is provided to ensure Account Associates have all the necessary instructions to run and customize the tool.

-Feel free to explore and extend this solution further to fit additional requirements or integrate it seamlessly with T-Mobile’s internal billing systems!
+Feel free to explore and extend this solution further to fit additional requirements or integrate it seamlessly with enterprise based internal billing systems.
-Disclaimer: This script is was not produced nor supported by T-Mobile nor Deutsch Telekom AG in any way.
+Disclaimer: This script was not produced by T-Mobile nor Deutsch Telekom AG in any way.
 This script is designed to teach basic python coding and assist with informing consumers and Account Associates with significant billing dates in an attempt to provide transparency to the Un-Carrier solutions.